 In thumbing through the book I realize how many of these recipes were staples in our household.
 The spinach-pumpkin seed pesto and hot tuna sandwich got a lot of mileage when money was tight, and the Coca-Cola cake was my birthday cake several years in a row.

-My favorite recipe from Home Cookin’ with Dave’s Mom is the lentil soup, which comes courtesy of David Letterman’s sister Jan.
-This recipe was a winter favorite back in our college days, and is one of the few “starving student” recipes that still finds its way onto our table twenty years later.
+Lentil Soup is far and away our family’s favorite recipe from Home Cookin’ with Dave’s Mom.
+The recipe comes to us by way of David Letterman’s sister Jan, without any backstory.
 Like any good cold weather soup it’s warm and rich and sticks to your ribs, but what makes it special is a healthy dose of vinegar in the roux.
 The acid counterbalances the earthiness of the carrots and makes it feel fancy, even though you can churn out four hearty servings for eight or nine dollars.
+This recipe was a winter favorite back in our college days, and is one of the few “starving student” recipes that still finds its way onto our table twenty-odd years later.

 Jan’s original recipe is fantastic as is, but we’ve made a few adjustments over the years to adapt to our family’s tastes.
 It seems cliché, but more bacon makes for better soup, and caramelizing the vegetables in the bacon fat gives it a deeper flavor than just sweating them out.
 The original also calls for red wine vinegar, which varies in quality and acidity; I’ve found that malt vinegar produces a more consistent result.
 I use a heavy hand with the vinegar, especially when I’m making a double batch.